Table Of Content

 - Reverse link: reverses the link with the selected group (if any).

-Grouping affects the following controls: bypass, mute, solo, gain, spread and pan.
+Note: grouping affects the following controls: bypass, mute, solo, gain, spread and pan.
 The reverse button affects only the gain, spread and pan controls.

-Master Section (5)
+Master Section (6)

 The master section lets you manage the main output levels.
 It also shows output peak level meters.

-On the stereo version a mono switch can be used to check the mono compatibility of the effect.
-The gain control can also be part of a group.
+On the stereo version, a mono/stereo switch can be used to check the mono compatibility of the effect.
+On the dual version the switch is replaced by a stereo/mid-side modes selector.

 You can reset the max level meters available at the top of the master section by clicking on them.
 Note: these meters become red when the maximum output level is above 0dB.